yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **create a new budget**.

-When a new budget is created, you will see the new budget displayed as an entry on the current page.
+When you create a new budget, it will be displayed as a budget card in the list view.

- > ⚠ When you open NUSave for the first time, **the ListView will be populated with sample data**.
+ > ⚠ When you open NUSave for the first time, **the list view will be populated with sample data**.
  > Use the `clear` command to remove all sample data in NUSave.
  > You can create a budget after to see NUSave get populated with your entries!